DataBiosphere/toil/README.md

 2. You write less boiler plate.
 3. You can organise all the input arguments and options in one place.

 The best way to learn how to use script tree is to look at an example.
-The following is taken from <code>jobTree.test.sort.scriptTreeTest_Sort.py</code> which provides a complete script for performing a parallel merge sort.
+The following is taken from (an old version of) <code>jobTree.test.sort.scriptTreeTest_Sort.py</code> which provides a complete script for performing a parallel merge sort.

 Below is the first 'Target' of this script inherited from the base class 'jobTree.scriptTree.Target'.
 Its job is to setup the merge sort.